mitshan1994/mitshan1994.github.io/_posts/cpp/2023-02-21-Notes-Large-Scale-CPP.markdown

 If a contained object holds a pointer to its container and implements functionality that depends substantively on that container, then we can eliminate mutual dependency by (1) making the pointer in the contained class opaque, (2) providing access to the container pointer in the public interface of the contained class, and (3) escalating the affected methods of the contained class to static member of the container class.

+Dumb data can be used to break *in-name-only* dependencies, facilitate testability, and reduce implementation size.
+However, opaque pointers can preserve both type safety and encapsulation; dumb data, in general cannot.

+The additional coupling associated with some forms of reuse may outweigh the advantage gained from that reuse.

+Supplying a small amout of redundant data can enable the use of an object in name only, thus eliminating the cost of linking to the definition of that object's type.

+Packaging subsystems so as to minimize the cost of linking to other subsystems is a design goal.

+The indiscriminate use of callbacks can lead to designs that are difficult to understand, debug, and maintain.

+The need for callbacks can be a symptom of a poor overall architecture.
+(But in some context, we really need it)

+Establishing hierarchical ownership of lower-level objects makes a system easier to understand and more maintainable.

+Factoring out and demoting independently testable implementation details can reduce the cost of maintaining a collection of cyclicly dependent classes.

+Granting friendship does not create dependencies but can induce physical coupling in order to preserve encapsulation.

+What is and what is not an implementation detail depends on the level of abstraction within the physical hierarchy.

+Escalating the level at which encapsulation occurs can remove the need to grant private access to cooperating components within a subsystem.

+Private header files are not a substitute for proper encapsulation because they inhibit side-by-side reuse.

+Granting higher-level clients the authority to modify the interface of a lower-level shared resource implicitly couples all clients.

+A protocol class is a nearly perfect insulator.

+A protocol class can be used to eliminate both compile- and link-time dependencies.

+Holding only a single opaque pointer to a structure containing all of a class's private members enables a concrete class to insulate its implementation from its clients.

+The physical structures of all fully insulating classes appear outwardly to be identical.

+All fully insulating implementations can be modified without affecting any header file.

 ### Guidelines